 If you’re wondering why your employer will buy you a car for your private use, don’t worry.
 Perks are a part of company culture these days.
 The environment is becoming highly competitive and companies want to motivate, help and retain their employees.
 The best way for them to do so is through offering perks like fringe benefits.
 And even if they do pay fringe benefits tax, they can still reap some own tax benefits from this arrangement.

 So, your employer can buy you a car for private use, or pay your child’s school fees, or even buy you private insurance or concert tickets.
 Whatever the value of the “benefit”, your taxable income will be reduced.
 Even though you get the benefit such as the car plus your salary, total worth $120,000, your taxable income falls under a lower bracket (as you’re only taxed for the actual salary and not the car) and you pay less tax.
 This is especially beneficial if you’re a high-income earner.

 Fringe benefits that you can get from your employer include:

-On the other hand, you should be aware of what is NOT a fringe benefit:
+You should also be aware of what is NOT considered to be a fringe benefit: